thylinao1/BCG-X-/README.md

 Exact phrasing only: Only recognizes the 10 listed questions (case-insensitive).
 Anything else triggers: “This question isn’t in the predefined ones.
 I’ll connect you to an agent.”

-No validation/guardrails:
-Assumes the CSV is valid and complete (no checks for missing data or typos).

-No calculations:
-Strictly prints existing data — no CAGR, ratios, or growth computations.

-Static prompts:
-“Show latest for Microsoft/Tesla” are fixed examples for simplicity.

-Local CLI only:
-Runs in your terminal — no Flask/web interface, no API, no persistence.

 Conversation Sample:
 Chatbot.
 Type one of the 10 questions below, or 'exit'.